UCSD-Historical-Enrollment-Data/UCSDHistEnrollData/_misc/rust/combine_multiple/README.md

+# Note
+Due to restructuring, this project is no longer in use.

 # CombineMultiple
 This program combines all [*real cleaned/processed CSV files*](https://github.com/ewang2002/UCSDHistEnrollData#types-of-csv-files) for each course from multiple terms into *one* cleaned/processed CSV file.